A lovely garden room in Chester with large paved area to front and side

 • it’s an in-house system fully designed and installed by us, so we are not reliant on the long-term guarantees of external subcontractors

-Conclusions - so what’s the best foundation for a garden room?
+Conclusion - so what’s the best foundation for a garden room?

 As can be seen, there are lots of potential foundation systems available, but not all are suitable for a garden building weighing many tons such as those supplied by Rubicon.
 When building a house, the two most important elements for longevity are the foundations and the roof.